Dynamical System Analysis of a Five-Dimensional Cosmological Model: COSMOLOGICALLY INTERESTING SOLUTIONS

 \subsection{Non-zero Pre-Inflationary Curvature}

-While analyzing the fixed points, we have come across the result that stabilization is possible at the expense of allowing a curvature dominated epoch along the time evolution of an open universe.
-However, this is not the case for a closed universe as seen in Fig.\autoref{fig:cur_ext_rad} where all solutions diverge for $\Omega_c>0$.
+While analyzing the fixed points, we come across the result that stabilization is possible at the expense of allowing a curvature dominated epoch along the time evolution of an open universe.
+However, the case does not apply equally to a closed universe due to the fact that all solutions diverge for $\Omega_c>0$ as seen in Fig.\autoref{fig:cur_ext_rad}.